tinalexander/tinalexander.github.io/notes/2025/2025-02-february.md

 >
 > So I think as we spoke a couple weeks ago, I think we address an immediate concern, but we want to make sure we have long-term issues addressed as well moving forward here.

-## Brooke Rollins on depopulation of chickents on Fox News
+## Brooke Rollins on depopulation of chickens on Fox News

 - **Source:** television feed
 - **Attribution:** Fox News